The Matrix Organizational Model: A Comprehensive Guide

 Comparison with Other Structures

 Comparisons between the matrix organization and other models, such as functional, divisional, or agile organizations, help identify the best approaches for specific business needs.
+A useful starting point is to map where your value is actually created, and Porter's value chain model gives you that map before you redraw the org chart.
 Each organizational structure has its own advantages and disadvantages, and the choice of the right structure depends on the individual requirements and goals of the company.

 Leadership Psychology and Team Dynamics